Plethan/.github/CONTRIBUTING.md

 We always strive to optimze our software speed, however, we should have clear guideliens that state what kind of optimization we look for at Plethan for our software.
 These are a few types of optimization that we tend to accept:
 1. **Stable Optimization:** We look for optimization that always cause positive effect on the Software's speed regardless of the number of inputs.
 O(1) is often assoicated with this optimization
 2. **Use the right algorithms/data structures:** Always use the right algorithm and data structure for your use case.
-An array is good, but a dictinary is awesome for large-scale data.
+An array is good, but a dictionary is awesome for large-scale data.

 These are a few types of optimization we tend to reject:
 1. **Premature optimization:** We always reject optimization that affect the speed of the Software, with a huge cost on the readability of the Software source code.